olgadk7/olgadk7.github.io/about.md

 - Weapons of Math Destruction: How Big Data Increases Inequality and Threatens Democracy by Cathy O'Neil
 - The Scout Mindset: Why Some People See Things Clearly and Others Don't by Julia Galef
 - Loonshots: How to Nurture the Crazy Ideas That Win Wars, Cure Diseases, and Transform Industries by Safi Bahcall
+- Narrative Economics: How Stories Go Viral and Drive Major Economic Events by Robert J. Shiller